-Unless your Motion is an emergency motion or a motion to re-open a case, you are required to attempt mediation on the issues in your motion before your motion can be scheduled for a hearing.
+Unless your Motion is about child support and the Department of Revenue is active in your case, you are required to attempt mediation on the issues in your motion before your motion can be scheduled for a hearing.
 Call the Mediation and Diversion office at 813-272-5642 and ask them to schedule a mediation date.
 If the other party does not contact the mediation department or the issue(s) cannot be resolved in mediation, a hearing on your motion can be scheduled.